 Call us fickle, but we're especially keen on these boots' bright orange (Blaze Orange, to give it its official name) liner, which is revealed when the tops of the boots are rolled down.
 It's designed to ensure high visibility for those working in areas such as forests, but in a world dominated by olive-green wellies, we're all for a splash of colour.
 However, don't make the mistake of thinking these boots prioritise style over substance – they're packed with features which make life that little bit easier, but which so many other boots lack.
 Examples include the generously-sized, reflective pull tab for easy removal, quadruple rubber heel reinforcement and a steel shank for structural support.

-A new entry to our list, these fur-lined boots from Stormwells are the best wellies for men looking to stay warm and dry in snowy, icy conditions.
+Stormwells Fur-Lined Welly Boots are the best Wellingtons for men looking to stay warm and dry in snowy, icy conditions.
 While they do look a bit like waders, which isn't our favourite look, the tie top fastening will keep out snow and rain, while the faux fur lining keeps your toes warm and toasty in colder conditions.
 The Hi-Grip sole helps keep you upright and moving in icy conditions, making these the perfect choice for extreme weather wellies.
+These are a bargain option, which means they probably won't last as well as other pricier boots on our list, but if warmth is your priority, they're a great pick.

 If you are a construction worker, or do other manual labour on a regular basis, finding wellies that are ideal for work can be pretty tricky.
 These boots from Buckler are the best wellies for men – or women – who work outside or in garages, where something tougher than standard wellies is required.
 These boots come with steel toe caps and are heat, oil and slip resistant, which means they can be worn in a variety of working environments.
 The colour may not be your top choice for weekend wear, but they certainly stand out.
 What's more, they come with detachable insoles for easy cleaning.
 If your biggest concern when choosing wellies is protecting your feet from harm, these are the ideal choice for you.